 Course Attribute for Workplace Experience

 Workplace experience can be a valuable way to help undergraduate students take the theories and concepts learned in the classroom and apply them in professional settings.
-Currently these experiences are identified and identifiable on an ad hoc basis.
-Establishing a “Workplace Experience” attribute for undergraduate courses will make it easier for students to identify courses that structure meaningful workplace experiences to enhance their education.
-It will provide for more consistent messaging by faculty, advisors, deans’ offices, and other academic administrators about the value of and expectations for workplace experiences.
-It will also allow the University to better meet demands for evaluating, tracking, and reporting on these kinds of experiences.
+The “Workplace Experience” attribute for undergraduate courses makes it easier for students to identify courses that structure meaningful workplace experiences to enhance their education.
+It provides a consistent messaging by faculty, advisors, deans’ offices, and other academic administrators about the value of and expectations for workplace experiences.
+It also allows the University to better meet demands for evaluating, tracking, and reporting on these kinds of experiences.

 The term “workplace experience” is meant to be inclusive and descriptive, encompassing internships, clinical work, cooperatives, practica, student teaching, and other credit-bearing experiences based on an immersive workplace experience that is linked to an academic program.